dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-yaml.md

 ---
 date: 2024-02-03 19:03:13.563232-07:00
-description: "YAML, a recursive acronym for \"YAML Ain't Markup Language,\" is a human-readable\
-  \ data serialization format used for configuration files and data exchange\u2026"
+description: "How to: Clojure does not include built-in support for YAML, but you\
+  \ can utilize third-party libraries such as `clj-yaml` for parsing and generating\
+  \ YAML\u2026"
 lastmod: '2024-03-13T22:44:59.763632-06:00'
 model: gpt-4-0125-preview
-summary: YAML, a recursive acronym for "YAML Ain't Markup Language," is a human-readable data serialization format used for configuration files and data exchange between languages with different data structures.
+summary: Clojure does not include built-in support for YAML, but you can utilize third-party libraries such as `clj-yaml` for parsing and generating YAML data.
 title: Working with YAML
 weight: 41
 ---